Enalean/tuleap-documentation-en/languages/en/developer-guide/back-end/events.rst

     was given as first parameter of the callback to be able to have only one callback with a big switch to do answer to different events.
 You don't need to use it anymore.

+..
+NOTE:: For performance reasons, the list of hooks listened by a plugin are cached.

+    That means that when a hook is added or removed, you will need to refresh the cache to have the change taken into account.
+    An helper is available to do that in the developer Makefile (``make dev-clear-cache``) and in the tuleap CLI (``tuleap --clear-caches``).

 How to process an event
 ~~~~~~~~~~~~~~~~~~~~~~~